NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ```

 ### Files Setup
+If you are using the "automatic update" approach of loading WATM you can disregard steps 3-4.
+Just make sure you upload the WATM configuration file to your Wild Apricot site.

 1. In Admin view of Wild Apricot, browse to [Website -> Files](https://gethelp.wildapricot.com/en/articles/177#uploading).
 2. Create a new folder named `WildApricotTextManager` under the Theme folder.
 ![File Manager in Wild Apricot](docs/images/files-make-new-folder.png)